bazelbuild/bazelisk/README.md

 [shell wrapper script]: https://github.com/bazelbuild/bazel/blob/master/scripts/packages/bazel.sh
 ## Other features

-The Go version of Bazelisk offers two new flags.
+The Go version of Bazelisk offers three new flags.

+### --strict

 `--strict` expands to the set of incompatible flags which may be enabled for the given version of Bazel.